aplteam/Tatin/docs/PublishingPackages.md

 Tatin calls the former "source" and the latter "assets".

-What is defined in the package configuration file which _must_ exist to make a folder a Tatin package.

 #### The package configuration file

+The file `apl-package.json` must exist in order to make a folder a package.

 What is required and how to create and change a package configuration file is discussed in the document [PackageConfiguration](./PackageConfiguration.html ).